Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 \subsection{Main results}

-The contributions of this paper are the following:
+The contributions of this paper are as follows:

-\begin{enumerate}[(i)] \item Qualitatively new conditions guaranteeing the realizability of balanced functions $\Gamma\to\RR$ on tropical curves of genus $2$ with contracted genus two subgraphs. \item A new proof that a balanced function $\Gamma\to\RR$ on a tropical curve of genus $1$ is realizable if and only if it is well-spaced. \item A new proof that that non-superabundant functions are realizable in any genus. \end{enumerate}
+\begin{enumerate}[(i)] \item Qualitatively new conditions guaranteeing the realizability of balanced functions $\Gamma\to\RR$ on tropical curves of genus $2$ with contracted genus two subgraphs. \item A new proof that a balanced function $\Gamma\to\RR$ on a tropical curve of genus $1$ is realizable if and only if it is well-spaced. \item A new proof that non-superabundant functions $\Gamma\to\RR$ are realizable in any genus. \end{enumerate}

-In Section~\ref{sec: bootstrap} we develop a simple dimensional induction that allows us to deduce partial results about maps to $\mathbb R^r$ using the natural projections to $\RR$.
-Results (ii) and (iii) then imply the full well-spacedness result in genus $1$~\cite{RSW17B,Sp07} and the complete result for non-superabundant maps~\cite{CFPU}.
-It also realizes many superabundant maps to $\RR^r$ in genus $2$.
+In Section~\ref{sec: bootstrap}, we develop a new dimensional induction that allows us to deduce partial results about maps to $\mathbb R^r$ using the natural projections to $\RR$.
+Consequently, results (ii) and (iii) imply the full well-spacedness result in all dimensions for genus one~\cite{RSW17B,Sp07}, as well as the corresponding result for non-superabundant maps in all dimensions~\cite{CFPU}.
+This approach also realizes many superabundant maps to $\RR^r$ in genus two.

-The key geometric input is that the Hurwitz space has two natural moduli theoretic compactifications: the space of logarithmic stable maps~\cite{Che10,Li01} and the space of admissible covers~\cite{ACV,HM82}.
-We explore the combinatorics of the natural comparison map in key base cases, and deduce the main results by combining these with global moduli arguments.
+The geometric input is that the Hurwitz space of covers of $\mathbb P^1$ admits two natural moduli-theoretic compactifications: the space of logarithmic (or relative) stable maps~\cite{Che10,Li01} and the space of admissible covers~\cite{ACV,HM82}.
+We analyze the combinatorics of the natural comparison map in key base cases, and deduce the main results by combining these local analyses with global moduli arguments.